Are you ready for this so simple sea bass recipe. You couldn't get easier. So simple you probably wouldn't even call it a recipe.

 Watch the video

 Can someone please tell me why I gravitate towards peas most times we have fish?
+What is your favourite vegetable to eat with sea food?

 Do you have a great story about this?
 Share it!
 Let us know about your experiences and your thoughts on the subject of this page